By David Provost for CoinWeek …..

-With the first Hearing on the Olympic Coin Act of 1981 completed, it was time for its supporters and detractors to build their respective cases among their colleagues in Congress, the Treasury Department and the coin collecting community / general public.
+With the first hearing on the Olympic Coin Act of 1981 (S.1230) completed, it was time for its supporters and detractors to build their respective cases among their colleagues in Congress, the Treasury Department, and the coin collecting community/general public.

-Representative Frank Annunzio (D-IL), leader of the opposition to S 1230, regularly took to the House floor to discuss the proposed Olympic coinage, taking every opportunity to lobby against the Senate bill and seek support for H.R.
-3879, his own bill.
-In contrast to the privately marketed 29-coin program introduced by Senator Alan Cranston (D-CA), Annunzio’s bill called for a single silver dollar to be issued and marketed by the U.S. Mint / Treasury Department.
+Representative Frank Annunzio (D-IL11), leader of the opposition to S.1230, regularly took to the House floor to discuss the proposed Olympic coinage, taking every opportunity to lobby against the Senate bill and seek support for HR.3879, his own bill.
+In contrast to the privately marketed 29-coin program introduced by Senator Alan Cranston (D-CA), Annunzio’s bill called for a single silver dollar to be issued and marketed by the United States Mint/Treasury Department.

 To keep his call for a “better” Olympic coin bill current in the minds of his colleagues, Annunzio initiated a campaign of regular updates to the House with stories from the numismatic press or letters of support he received.
 On July 20, 1981, he addressed the House regarding an editorial published in the August 1, 1981 edition of Numismatic News.
-The editorial was critical of S. 1230, and by extension its House companion bill H.R.
-3958, for its large number of proposed coins, its specification of a private marketer for the coins and its creation of “artificial” denominations.
-The editorial echoed the comments made by Chet Krause, publisher of the paper, during the July Senate Hearing on the proposed coinage.
+The editorial was critical of S.1230 (and, by extension, its House companion bill HR.3958) for its large number of proposed coins, its specification of a private marketer for the coins, and its creation of “artificial” denominations.
+The editorial echoed the comments made by Numismatic News publisher Chester “Chet” Krause during the July Senate hearing on the proposed coinage.

-While clearly opposed to S. 1230, the editorial also questioned whether Annunzio’s bill could be successful in raising the desired funds for US Olympic athletes.
-The News maintained that a program featuring just a single silver dollar design would not attract enough of the public’s attention to meet sales goals.
-The paper went on to argue that the three half dollar, one gold coin proposal Krause offered during the Senate Hearing was a better solution.
+While clearly opposed to S.1230, the editorial also questioned whether Annunzio’s bill could be successful in raising the desired funds for US Olympic athletes.
+The Numismatic News maintained that a program featuring just a single silver dollar design would not attract enough of the public’s attention to meet sales goals.
+The paper went on to argue that the proposal Krause offered during the Senate hearing that called for three half dollars and one gold coin was a better solution.

-The Numismatic News provided Annunzio with further ammunition for his fight against the private marketing of the coins with a follow-up article published in its September 19, 1981 edition.
-It outlined accusations of impropriety by a subsidiary of Lazard Freres & Company, one of the partner companies signed by the Los Angeles Olympic Organizing Committee (LAOOC) to market its coins; Occidental Petroleum was the other partner in the “Coin Group.”
+The publication also provided Annunzio with a different kind of ammunition for his fight against the private marketing of the coins in a follow-up article published on September 19.
+It outlined accusations of impropriety by a subsidiary of Lazard Freres & Company, one of the partner companies signed by the Los Angeles Olympic Organizing Committee (LAOOC) to market its coins; Occidental Petroleum was the other partner in the “Coin Group”.
 The article reported on accusations made during a session of the Greek Parliament concerning how Lazard-Numarco Distributing Company was awarded the contract to market Greece’s commemorative coins for the 1982 Pan-European Games without competing bids being properly considered as a result of personal relationships Numarco leadership had with officials within the Greek government.

 “No commemorative coins have been struck in the United States in the last 25 years, largely because of abuses in the private marketing of such coins,” stated Annunzio.
 He continued, “These abuses have included price manipulation, misleading advertising, favoritism in distributing the coins, and lack of accounting of the proceeds from the sale of the coins.
 I cannot but foresee that history would repeat itself should we permit these coins to be marketed under the provisions of the Lazard-Occidental bill.”

-Annunzio continued his attacks on S. 1230 on September 24, 1981, voicing concerns on multiple provisions within the bill.
-He objected to the fact that the LAOOC’s private Coin Group marketers could enjoy a profit of up to $94 million through sale of US legal tender while the Federal Government derived minimal, if any, financial benefit.
+Annunzio continued his attacks on S.1230 on September 24, 1981, voicing concerns on multiple provisions within the bill.
+He objected to the fact that the LAOOC’s private Coin Group marketers could enjoy a profit of up to $94 million through the sale of US legal tender while the United States Federal Government derived minimal if any financial benefit.
 He was also opposed to the Federal Government not having the authority to monitor and audit the coin-related activities of the LAOOC or its Coin Group, including the distribution of the funds raised through their sale.

 Another significant sticking point for Annunzio was the level of secrecy surrounding the coin program and the terms of the marketing agreement between the LAOOC and its Coin Group.
 As an example, he noted that his requests for a copy of the marketing agreement had gone largely unanswered for over three months.

-While Annunzio was on the attack in the House, the lead Senate sponsors of S. 1230 worked to address several of the concerns raised by Angela (“Bay”) M. Buchanan, Treasurer of the United States during its July Hearing.
-Suggestions made by other witnesses during the Hearing were largely ignored, however.
-To help ensure their ultimate acceptance by all parties involved, the Treasury and the LAOOC were both engaged in the process of revising the bill’s provisions; the updated bill reflected the agreed upon changes.
+While Annunzio was on the attack in the House, the lead Senate sponsors of S.1230 worked to address several of the concerns raised by US Treasurer Angela (“Bay”) M. Buchanan during its July hearing (suggestions made by other witnesses during the hearing were largely ignored).
+To help ensure their ultimate acceptance by all parties involved, the Treasury and the LAOOC both engaged in the process of revising the bill’s provisions, and the updated bill reflected the agreed-upon changes.

 - A reduction in the number of designs for the copper-nickel $1.00 coin from five to one and a slight reduction in its maximum mintage from 30 million to 25 million.
 This reduced the overall program from 29 coin designs to 25.
 No mintage changes were proposed for the silver or gold coins.